-One alternative to housing growth would be to not allocate any sites.
+During the preparation of the Regulation 14 draft NDP, two alternatives for housing growth targets were developed.
+One alternative to housing growth was to not allocate any sites.
 However, a key objective of the NDP is to influence the location and type of housing development that is secured in Stoke Golding.
-Therefore, this approach is considered to be unreasonable.
-A second alternative would be to pursue a high growth strategy.
-However, there is no evidence to justify substantially higher levels of housing growth and this housing target has been discussed and consulted upon with Hinckley and Bosworth Borough Council who have not raised any concerns on the housing figure.
-Therefore, this alternative is also considered to be unreasonable.
+Therefore, this approach was considered to be unreasonable.
+A second alternative was to pursue a higher growth strategy.
+However, there is no evidence to justify substantially higher levels of housing growth.
+Therefore, this alternative was also considered to be unreasonable.